qecsim/qecsimext/README.rst

 .. _qecsim: https://bitbucket.org/qecsim/qecsim/

-The qecsim package is a quantum error correction simulator that can be extended with new codes, error models and decoders that integrate into its command-line interface.
+The qecsim package is a quantum error correction simulator, which can be extended with new codes, error models and decoders that integrate into its command-line interface.
 This qecsimext package includes very basic examples of such components to provide a starting point for developing more sophisticated components.